Science Barge: Move to Yonkers

 After touring for two years, New York Sun Works sought a permanent home for the Barge and decided to sell the Science Barge to Groundwork Hudson Valley in Yonkers, NY in October 2008 for $2.00.
 Groundwork Hudson Valley is a non-profit organization focused on environmental justice in distressed communities in the lower Hudson Valley.
-In November 2008, the Science Barge docked in Yonkers, at the mouth of the Saw Mill River.
+In November 2008, the Science Barge docked at 99 Dock Street, at the mouth of the Saw Mill River.

 The site has helped attract visitors to the downtown Yonkers area especially due to its accessibility by mass transit.
 The placement by the Saw Mill River, a major Hudson River tributary, has called attention to the current restoration work and continued the revitalization of downtown Yonkers.
 Groundwork Hudson Valley uses the Science Barge to provide a research, training, and development platform for its Yonkers-based food programs including the Get Fresh Yonkers Food Co-op, Farmers Market, and Community-Supported Agriculture (CSA).